 "Travel + Leisure magazine rated Portland as the #1 most pedestrian and transit-friendly city in the United States.
 MAX Light Rail is the centerpiece of the Portland's public transportation system.
 Portland Streetcar is a three-line system serving downtown and nearby areas.
 In Portland, cycling is a significant mode of transportation.
 As Portland has been particularly supportive of urban bicycling it now ranks highly among the most bicycle-friendly cities in the world.
 Approximately 8% of commuters bike to work, the highest proportion of any major U.S. city and about 10 times the national average. "

-The median rent for an apartment in Portland, OR decreased by 2% to $1821.
-Statistics show that house rent price increased by 0% this month making it up to $2382.
-The median rent for a loft faced changes as well, it decreased by 1%, the price tag now starts at $2603.
-An average room will now go for $729, the median rent price for a room decreased by 1%.
+The median rent for an apartment in Portland, OR increased by 8.3% to $1,859.
+Statistics show that house rent price decreased by 0.8% this month making it up to $1,886.
+The median rent for a loft did not face significant changes this time, it now still goes for $2,500.
+An average room will now go for $766, the median rent price for a room increased by 0.3%.
+Townhouse rent pricing didn’t change, the price still starts at $1,917.

 There is a lot to choose from in Portland.
 With Rentberry, it’s easy to find your perfect long-term Portland apartment.
 Landlords in Portland will expect an initial deposit and a 6 or 12-month lease on your rental apartment.
 Some in-demand amenities include apartments with Pools, Gyms, and those with Utilities Included.